-Your guide to integrated Payroll and HR software systems-Reading time: 5 Minutes
+Your guide to integrated Payroll and HR software systems

 As HR teams seek to improve employee experiences and enable businesses to bring about people-focused change, operational efficiency has become essential.

 These initiatives require solutions that allow HR to act faster and make the best decisions possible.
 It’s vital, therefore, that menial tasks are automated where possible and that key information is always available.
 This includes payroll data.

 Payroll information is crucial to HR as it touches on nearly every element of employment and the employee lifecycle – from recruitment and on-boarding, through rewards and retention, to pensions and severances.